cclib/cclib.github.io/sphinx/development.rst

 Unit tests
 ~~~~~~~~~~

 Unit tests check that the parsers work correctly for typical calculation types on small molecules, usually water or 1,4-divinylbenzene (dvb) with C2h symmetry.
 The corresponding logfiles stored in folders like ``data/NWChem/basicNWChem6.0`` are intended to test logfiles for an approximate major version of a program, and are standardized for all supported programs to the extent possible.
 They are located alongside the code in the repository, but are not normally distributed with the source.
-Two different recent versions are often used in the unit tests, with older versions being moved to the regression suite (see below).
 Attributes are considered supported only if they are checked by at least one test, and the `table of attribute coverage`_ is generated automatically using this criterion.

 The job types currently included as unit tests: